Moh-Bharti/Green_QR_code_or_e-pass/README.md

  Confidentiality, authentication,integrity and non-repudiation is relevant.

  Concerns are to ensure that the Ids are not forged as a person can use another person QR id.
 For this watermark is considered to be used.

+QR code is verified using Image analysis module or some other modules by uploading it manually on the web site.